Irreducible lattices fibring over the circle: Introduction

 \begin{question} Let $\Gamma$ be a uniform lattice in a product $X_1\times X_2$ of proper minimal unbounded $\CAT(0)$ spaces.
 If $\Sigma^n(\Gamma)$ or $\Sigma^n(\Gamma;\ZZ)$ is non-empty for some $n\geq1$, then is $\Gamma$ necessarily reducible? \end{question}

+Note that \Cref{Q.motivation} appears to be open even in the case of a product of trees.
 There are plenty of irreducible $\CAT(0)$ groups which virtually fibre - we will explain how these either give positive answers to \Cref{Q.motivation} or are not within its remit.
-In the seminal work of Bestvina and Brady \cite{BestvinaBrady1997} the authors show that there exist characters of right angled Artin groups (RAAGs) which $\mathsf{FP}_2$-fibre but not $\mathsf{F}_2$-fibre.
+In the seminal work of Bestvina and Brady \cite{BestvinaBrady1997}, the authors show that there exist characters of right angled Artin groups (RAAGs) which $\mathsf{FP}_2$-fibre but not $\mathsf{F}_2$-fibre.
 We mention here that every RAAG is either a direct product of two infinite subgroups or is a lattice in a single irreducible $\CAT(0)$ space.
 Generalisations to obtain uncountably many (quasi-isometry classes of) groups of type $\mathsf{FP}$ have been considered by Leary \cite{Leary2018a} (Kropholler--Leary--Soroko \cite{KrophollerLearySoroko2020}) and Brown--Leary \cite{BrownLeary2020}.
 For right angled Coxeter groups (RACGs) there is work of Jankiewicz--Norin--Wise \cite{JankiewiczNorinWise2021} where the authors algebraically fibre certain finite index subgroups and work of Schesler--Zaremsky \cite{ScheslerZaremsky2021} where the authors take a probabilistic viewpoint.
 As in the case of RAAGs every RACG is either a direct product of two infinite subgroups or is a lattice in a single irreducible $\CAT(0)$ space.

 A deep theorem of Agol states that hyperbolic $3$-manifolds virtually fibre \cite{Agol2013}.
 We briefly mention that this result has been generalised to the setting of RFRS groups by Kielak \cite{Kielak2020} and improved further by Fisher \cite{Fisher2021}.
 The relationship to homology growth has been explored in \cite{FisherHughesLeary2023} and to profinite rigidity in \cite{HughesKielak2022}.
-In higher dimensions a number of hyperbolic $n$-manifolds have been algebraically fibred in the work of Battista, Llosa Isenrich, Italiano, Martelli, Migliorini, and Py \cite{BattistaMartelli2021,ItalianoMartelliMigliorini2021a,IsenrichMartelliPy2021}.
+In higher dimensions a number of hyperbolic $n$-manifolds have been algebraically fibred in the work of Battista, Isenrich, Italiano, Martelli, Migliorini, and Py \cite{BattistaMartelli2021,ItalianoMartelliMigliorini2021a,IsenrichMartelliPy2021}.
 We highlight the paper of Italiano--Martelli--Migliorini \cite{ItalianoMartelliMigliorini2021b} where the authors fibre a hyperbolic $5$-manifold over $S^1$.
 Of course in every case each group is a lattice in a single irreducible $\CAT(0)$ space.

 In the case of a uniform lattice in the product of a locally-finite tree and a Euclidean space we give a positive answer to Question~\ref{Q.motivation}.
 For an explicit example of an irreducible lattice in such a product with non-trivial first cohomology the reader is referred to \Cref{sec.LM}.
 The existence of irreducible lattices was demonstrated by Leary and Minasyan - where they construct the first examples of $\CAT(0)$ but not biautomatic groups \cite{LearyMinasyan2019}; a rough classification of such lattices was obtained by the author in \cite{Hughes2021a}.
 Note that the following theorem is new even for Leary--Minasyan groups.